LinkedIn datasets can be categorized into profile data and company data:

 Best practices for using LinkedIn data ethically and responsibly

-- Follow LinkedIn’s terms of service: LinkedIn outlines data usage limitations, unapproved use cases, and access limitations in LinkedIn profiles in their terms of service.
+- Follow LinkedIn’s terms of service: LinkedIn outlines data use limitations, prohibited use cases, and access restrictions for LinkedIn profiles.
 Adhere to LinkedIn’s terms of service to ensure that you are complying with their guidelines and policies.

-- Compliance with data protection laws: It is essential to adhere to regional and industry-specific regulations, such as the General Data Protection Regulation (GDPR) in the European, the California Consumer Privacy Act (CCPA) in the United States.
+- Compliance with data protection laws: It is essential to adhere to regional and industry-specific regulations, such as the General Data Protection Regulation (GDPR) in the European Union, the California Consumer Privacy Act (CCPA) in the United States.

-- Secure storage: You can employ access restrictions to limit who can access your stored data or use secure storage infrastructure, such as firewalls and intrusion detection systems, to protect data from unauthorized access.
+- Secure storage: You can employ access controls to limit who can access your stored data, or use secure storage infrastructure, such as firewalls and intrusion detection systems, to protect it from unauthorized access.

-- Anonymize data: There are numerous techniques for anonymizing data, including data masking, pseudonymization, and generalization(Figure 4).
-Data anonymization removes or alters personally identifiable information (PII) to assist organizations in protecting the privacy and adhering to data protection regulations.
+- Anonymize data: There are numerous techniques for anonymizing data, including data masking, pseudonymization, and generalization.
+Data anonymization removes or alters personally identifiable information (PII) to help organizations protect privacy and comply with data protection regulations.

 Scraping LinkedIn data vs. utilizing LinkedIn datasets: which is better?